Backend Engineering Mastery - Complete Article Series

 |---|---|---|---|---|

-After Part 5, you'll understand: Circuit breakers, cache invalidation, the RED/USE methods, and OAuth2 flows.
+After Part 5, you'll understand: Circuit breakers (and when they backfire), cache invalidation (the two hard things in CS), the RED/USE methods, and OAuth2 flows (without the confusion).

 Part 6: Cloud-Native & Modern Patterns (Articles 21-24)